standard-for-public-code/standard-for-public-code/criteria/advertise-maturity.md

 * A codebase MUST be versioned.
 * A codebase that is ready to use MUST only depend on other codebases that are also ready to use.
 * A codebase that is not yet ready to use MUST have one of these labels:
-    * prototype - to test the look and feel, and to internally prove the concept of the technical possibilities
+    * prototype - to test the look and feel, and to internally prove the concept of the technical possibilities,
-    * alpha - to do guided tests with a limited set of users
+    * alpha - to do guided tests with a limited set of users,
-    * beta - to open up testing to a larger section of the general public, for example to test if the codebase works at scale
+    * beta - to open up testing to a larger section of the general public, for example to test if the codebase works at scale,
-    * pre-release version - code that is ready to be released but hasn't received formal approval yet
+    * pre-release version - code that is ready to be released but hasn't received formal approval yet.
 * A codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`.

 ## Why this is important